 Petroleum Engineer Salary

-Petroleum Engineers in the United States see excellent average salaries — about $100K annually.
-Cash earnings for Petroleum Engineers — which occasionally include more than $41K from bonuses and more than $30K from profit sharing — stretch from around $60K to approximately $194K.
-This group's pay is mainly influenced by career duration, followed by geography and the particular employer.
-Most enjoy medical while a strong majority get dental coverage.
-Vision coverage is also available to the greater part.
+Compensation for Petroleum Engineers in the United States is generous, with average pay surpassing six figures annually ($100K).
+Cash earnings of Petroleum Engineers can occasionally include $41K each in bonuses and profit sharing proceeds; this strong performance component causes pay grades to stretch from approximately $58K to almost $198K.
+This group's pay is mainly influenced by the particular firm, followed by career duration and geographic location.
+Medical benefits are awarded to a large number, and a fair number earn dental coverage.
 Most workers in this position report high levels of job satisfaction.
-This overview is based on answers to PayScale's salary questionnaire.
+This report is based on responses to the PayScale salary survey.

 Job Description for Petroleum Engineer

 Petroleum engineers design and oversee the production and methods for retrieving oil and natural gas from various depths beneath the earth's surface.
 Most petroleum engineers work for oil companies.
 Others work at universities or research facilities.Read More...

 Some of these engineers work in the field and help prospecting teams make recommendations on drilling sites based upon the cost, effort and feasibility of retrieving the product from where it is discovered.
 When a site is selected, these engineers will test the drilling samples and decide which is the safest method for retrieving the oil or gas.
 In some cases, oil will be under pressure and will rise to the surface without help from the engineer.
 In other cases, the oil will have to be pumped to the surface.

 Another task of petroleum engineers is to design the drilling, pumping, prospecting, and storage equipment that get the job done.
 These people often work in research and development facilities or colleges, universities and trade schools.